 1. Solo Travel – It’s Good for the Soul

 Spending two full months of 2018 traveling solo was the best memory I have taken from the entire year.
 Not only is solo travel healing, and exciting.
 But it pushes your boundaries and allows you to get to know yourself better.
-My wish is that everyone step outside their comfort zone and take a solo trip at least once in their lifetime.
+My wish is that everyone steps outside their comfort zone and takes a solo trip at least once in their lifetime.

 2. Travel Nursing – Learning to be Comfortable in New Settings

 From January-September I pursued my love of travel nursing.
-I chased the California sun in Santa Barbara, where I spent a majority of my time in wine country and had the best of friends come to visit.
-I packed up and moved to Scottsdale, Arizona where I fell in love with the Arizona dessert.
-From Arizona I drove myself to Austin, Texas.
-My first time visiting, and getting to know the slower paced, “country” way of life.
-I worked an assignment with one of my best friends from when my nursing career first started, and made great friends with the girl that I lived with.
-And lastly I drove back to the west coast to spend a summer in Seattle, Washington, living with my cousin and spending quality time with my many family members that live there.
+I chased the California sun in Santa Barbara, where I spent the majority of my time in wine country and had the best of friends come to visit.
+I packed up and moved to Scottsdale, Arizona where I fell in love with the Arizona desert.
+From Arizona, I drove myself to Austin, Texas.
+My first time visiting, and getting to know the slower-paced, “country” way of life.
+I worked on an assignment with one of my best friends from when my nursing career first started and made great friends with the girl that I lived with.
+And lastly, I drove back to the west coast to spend a summer in Seattle, Washington, living with my cousin and spending quality time with my many family members that live there.
 While travel nursing can often be challenging, moving from one state to the next.
-One hospital to the next; getting to know the rules and policies of each unit… it is most often times rewarding.
+From one hospital to the next; getting to know the rules and policies of each unit… it is most often times rewarding.
 It allows you to experience places and things you may have not otherwise experienced.

 While road trips once intimidated me and stressed me out, moving from one state to the next every 13 weeks has forced me to become comfortable in the car.
 Driving from state to state allowed me to see so much of the country I wouldn’t have seen by plane.
 Driving through the mountains in Utah, to the lush green pine trees of Oregon.
 There is unexpected beauty everywhere.
 Slow down, take your time, and take it all in!